joereddington/todo.txt/workspace.md

 * Disemination seems rubbish.
 * LCK's fingerprints are all over this.
 Lot of fucking lego.
 * I have NO Idea what a co-designed digital platofrm is.
-* "less than 40% are ex ofenders"
+* "less than 40% are ex ofenders" up to 30
+* Still NO idea what a platform is.

 While waiting...